tuya/tuya-iotos-embeded-multimedia-demo/README.md

 This demo provides the code for Tuya multimedia SDK applications.

 ## Overview
 Application demo code and resources are supplied to develop different types of devices based on the **[Tuya Embedded SDK for Multimedia Devices](https://github.com/tuya/tuya-iotos-embeded-sdk-multimedia)**.
-For example, the following devices are supported: IP cameras, network video recorders (NVRs), digital video recorders (DVRs), video doorbells, low-power doorbells, and floodlights.
+For example, the following devices are supported: IP cameras (IPCs), network video recorders (NVRs), digital video recorders (DVRs), video doorbells, low-power doorbells, and floodlights.

 ## Get started